laurensdewaele/laurens.codes/content_draft/dart.md

 ### Type test operators

 `as` typecast
-`is` true if the object has the specified type
-`is!` false if the object has the specified type
+`is` true if the object has the specified typeacti `is!` false if the object has the specified type

 ### Assignment operators